AndreRl/Advanced-Reports/README.md

 - Join Date
 - Warnings
 - Previous Reports
+- Report Count of X Content

 Once multiple triggers and requirements have been met, one of the following actions will take place:

 - Moderate Posts
 - Apply Automatic Warning
 - Purge Spammer
+- Unapprove Post
+- Friendly Reminder PM

 By default, actions will only take place if the reporter's account is seen to be genuine.
-An account is seen to be genuine if their join date is MORE THAN or EQUAL TO `1 week`, has MORE THAN OR EQUAL TO `10` posts and `zero` warnings.
+An account is seen to be genuine if their join date is MORE THAN or EQUAL TO `3 Days`, `Two Weeks` or `One Week`, has MORE THAN OR EQUAL TO `X` amount of posts and `zero` warnings.

 Bugs, Suggestions and Comments
 -----------